FW System Setup - Mac OS

 sudo mkdir /etc/apache2/vhosts

-to add the folder alluded to above. - Run
+to add the folder alluded to above (once again, the path listed here is just a placeholder). - Run

 sudo nano /etc/apache2/vhosts/fwApps.conf